 - 1. Locate your VCI in your result folder. - 2.
-Right-click the VCI dataset and select Obsplay
+Right-click the VCI dataset and select P Display - It is possible to do seismic interpretation on the vertical calibrated image.
+Just open the Tools > Seismic Interpretation panel and pick the Vertical Calibrated Image instead of Seismic.